-Here are some of the ways we use preventive measures to protect the integrity of TOEFL® test scores.
+Here are some of the ways we use preventive measures to protect the integrity of TOEFL iBT® test scores.

 Delivering Test Content

-Test content is delivered directly from ETS to the test taker's computer at the test center using the same internet security protocols as those used by major financial institutions for secure transmissions.
+Test content that is delivered directly from ETS to the test taker's computer uses the same internet security protocols as those used by major financial institutions for secure transmissions.
 The communication channel uses state-of-the-art encryption, and if a transmission is altered or disrupted, our software will detect it.

-Centrally controlled, state-of-the-art algorithms ensure that test content is different among test centers and across time zones, minimizing opportunities to steal content.
-And with more than 60 test dates a year and a bigger bank of test questions, we limit the exposure of test content, unlike other tests that are administered almost daily.
+Centrally controlled, state-of-the-art algorithms and a large bank of test questions ensure that test content is different among test locations and across time zones, minimizing opportunities to steal content.

-At the beginning of each test administration, the test software automatically closes all non-TOEFL iBT windows or applications, including instant messaging (IM).
+At the beginning of each test administration, the test software automatically closes all windows or applications that are not part of the TOEFL iBT test administration, including instant messaging (IM).
 It closes any applications that try to open during the test and then automatically logs the incident.
 The software also locks the desktop, suppressing key combinations so the test taker cannot switch to any other application.

 Instituting and Enforcing Test Taker Rules and Requirements

-- having their photo taken and embedded in their score reports
+- photographs taken and embedded in score reports

-Test takers who refuse or fail to follow any instructions from test center staff are not permitted to test.
-For the full list of security policies and procedures, download the TOEFL® Registration Bulletin.
+If a test taker refuses or fails to follow any instructions from the proctor, their test will be terminated.
+For the full list of security policies and procedures, download the TOEFL iBT® Information Bulletin.

 Maintaining the Quality of Scoring and Score Reporting

-To further safeguard against test takers obtaining unfair advantages, no scoring is done at the test center.
+To further safeguard against test takers obtaining unfair advantages, no scoring is done at the test center or by test proctors.
 ETS separates the scoring process from the testing process, eliminating many security issues that would arise from giving test administrators access to scoring tools.
-Also, test administrators cannot be directly involved in English-language instruction or test preparation, and they cannot administer the test to an individual where it could present the appearance or actual possibility of a conflict of interest.
+Also, proctors cannot be directly involved in English-language instruction or test preparation, and they cannot administer the test to an individual where it could present the appearance or actual possibility of a conflict of interest.

 Because ETS separates scoring from test administration, raters receive spoken and written responses from test takers worldwide; there is no possibility they will know the individuals whose responses they are given to score.
 For more information, see: